An In-Depth Look at How to Successfully Sell Into the NHS

 Being listed doesn’t guarantee business; sometimes, not all qualifying companies make it onto the list.

-For example, see a recently announced framework with approved NHS uniform suppliers here
+For example, see a recently announced framework with approved NHS uniform suppliers here.

-How long is the buying cycle in the NHS?
+How Long Is the Buying Cycle in the NHS?

 The buying cycle in the NHS varies depending on the route, but selling to the NHS generally involves an extensive process.
 It is rare for a new supplier to win an NHS contract immediately - it can take multiple attempts to get noticed.